j-a-c/LearningSocialCircles/README.md

 - -s Compute statistics on data.
 - --trim Output data common per egonet.
 This set will be ignored when displaying intersection attributes.
-- -p Predict social circles.
+- -p Predict social circles using the specified predictor.
+Supported
+  predictors:
+  * kmeans - K-means clustering
+  * mcl - Markvoc clustering algorithm
 - -v Visualize data.
 By default uses original topology to construct graphs.
 - --split Split visualizations by circle.
 - --save Save output.
 Graphical output is saved to the folder 'graphs' in the